kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

 # Namespaces
 You can use namespaces to organize your classes, functions and variables where appropriate.
 If you do use them, follow the rules below.
 * Most UE code is currently not wrapped in a global namespace.
 Be careful to avoid collisions in the global scope, especially when using or including third party code.
-* Namespaces are not supported by UnrealHeaderTool, so they should not be used when defining UCLASSes, USTRUCTs and so on.
+* Namespaces are not supported by UnrealHeaderTool, so they should not be used when defining `UCLASSes`, `USTRUCTs` and so on.
-* New APIs which aren't UCLASSes, USTRUCTs etc, should be placed in a UE:: namespace at least, and ideally a nested namespace, e.g. UE::Audio::.
-Namespaces which are used to hold implementation details which are not part of the public-facing API should go in a Private namespace, e.g. UE::Audio::Private::.
+* New APIs which aren't `UCLASSes`, `USTRUCTs` etc, should be placed in a `UE::` namespace at least, and ideally a nested namespace, e.g. `UE::Audio::`.
+Namespaces which are used to hold implementation details which are not part of the public-facing API should go in a Private namespace, e.g. `UE::Audio::Private::`.
 * Using declarations:
-  * Do not put using declarations in the global scope, even in a .cpp file (it will cause problems with our "unity" build system.)
+  * Do not put using declarations in the global scope, even in a `.cpp` file (it will cause problems with our "unity" build system.)
   * It's okay to put using declarations within another namespace, or within a function body.
   * If you put using declarations within a namespace, this will carry over to other occurrences of that namespace in the same translation unit.
 As long as you are consistent, it will be fine.
   * You can only use using declarations in header files safely if you follow the above rules.
 * Note that forward-declared types need to be declared within their respective namespace.
 If you don't do this, you will get link errors.
 * If you declare a lot of classes/types within a namespace, it can be difficult to use those types in other global-scoped classes (for example, function signatures will need to use explicit namespace when appearing in class declarations).
-* You can use using declarations to only alias specific variables within a namespace into your scope (for example, using Foo::FBar).
+* You can use using declarations to only alias specific variables within a namespace into your scope (for example, using `Foo::FBar`).
 However, we don't usually do that in Unreal code.
-* Macros cannot live in a namespace, but should be prefixed with UE_ instead, e.g. UE_LOG.
+* Macros cannot live in a namespace, but should be prefixed with `UE_` instead, e.g. `UE_LOG`.

 # Physical Dependencies
-* File names should not be prefixed where possible; for example, Scene.cpp instead of UScene.cpp.
+* File names should not be prefixed where possible; for example, `Scene.cpp` instead of `UScene.cpp`.
 This makes it easy to use tools like Workspace Whiz, or Visual Assist's Open File in Solution, by reducing the number of letters needed to identify the file you want.
 * All headers should protect against multiple includes with the #pragma once directive.
 Note that all compilers we use support #pragma once.
 * In general, try to minimize physical coupling.
 In particular, avoid including standard library headers from other headers.
 * If you can use forward declarations instead of including a header, do so.
 * When including, be as fine grained as possible.
-For example, do not include Core.h--include the specific headers in Core that you need definitions from.
+For example, do not include `Core.h` - include the specific headers in Core that you need definitions from.
 * Try to include every header you need directly, to make fine-grained inclusion easier.
 * Don't rely on a header that is included indirectly by another header you include.
 * Don't rely on being included through another header.
 Include everything you need.
-* Modules have Private and Public source directories.
+* Modules have `Private` and `Public` source directories.
 Any definitions that are needed by other modules must be in headers in the Public directory.
 Everything else should be in the Private directory.
-Note that in older Unreal modules, these directories may still be called "Src" and "Inc", but those directories are meant to separate private and public code in the same way, and are not meant to separate header files from source files.
+Note that in older Unreal modules, these directories may still be called `Src` and `Inc`, but those directories are meant to separate private and public code in the same way, and are not meant to separate header files from source files.
 * Don't worry about setting up your headers for precompiled header generation.
 UnrealBuildTool can do a better job of this than you can.
 * Split up large functions into logical sub-functions.
 One area of compilers' optimizations is the elimination of common subexpressions.
 The bigger your functions are, the more work the compiler has to do to identity them.
 This leads to greatly inflated build times.
 * Don't use too many inline functions, because they force rebuilds even in files which don't use them.
 Inline functions should only be used for trivial accessors and when profiling shows there is a benefit to doing so.
-* Be even more conservative in the use of FORCEINLINE.
+* Be even more conservative in the use of `FORCEINLINE`.
 All code and local variables will be expanded out into the calling function, and this will cause the same build time problems caused by large functions.

 # Encapsulation
 - Enforce encapsulation with the protection keywords.
 Class members should almost always be declared private unless they are part of the public/protected interface to the class.
 Use your best judgment, but always be aware that a lack of accessors makes it hard to refactor later without breaking plugins and existing projects.